Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Computations and discussion

 of the triangular bipiramid.

-We implement the program in the Julia language \cite{Bezanson2014}, which is a high level language that allows for quick experimentation with different algorithms and data structures (which we did extensively for this project), and has a modern type system and JIT compiler that allows for fast execution of the code.
+We implement the program in Julia \cite{Bezanson2014}, which is a high level language that has a modern type system and JIT compiler for fast execution of the code.
 We first generate the symmetry adapted system and the zonal matrices as described in Section~\ref{subsect:explicit harmonic analysis}.
 For this we develop a simple Julia library for sparse multivariate polynomials, which includes generators for the Laplace spherical harmonics in cartesian coordinates and a generator for the Clebsch--Gordan coefficients.
 To generate high precision solver input we perform all computations in high precision arithmetic using the MPFR library \cite{Fousse2007}.

-To compute the polynomials $q_0,\ldots,q_{2t}$ from Section~\ref{sec:reduction to sdps}, we need to write the polynomials from \eqref{eq:a2polynomial} as polynomials in the inner products.
+To compute the polynomials $q_0,\ldots,q_{2t}$ from Section~\ref{sec:reduction to sdps}, we write the polynomials from \eqref{eq:a2polynomial} as polynomials in the inner products.
 For this we need to solve a large number of instances of the following problem: Suppose $p \in \R[x_1,\ldots,x_i]_{2d}$, where each $x_k$ is a vector of $3$ variables, is $O(3)$-invariant.
 We want to find a polynomial $q \in \R[u_1,\ldots,u_r]$, with $r = \binom{i+1}{2}$, such that

-As mentioned in Section~\ref{sec:reduction to sdps}, by a nonconstructive theorem from invariant theory such a polynomial $q$ is guaranteed to exist.
+As mentioned in Section~\ref{sec:reduction to sdps}, by a theorem from invariant theory such a polynomial $q$ is guaranteed to exist.
 If $m \in \R[u_1,\ldots,u_r]$ is a monomial, then the polynomial

 is homogeneous of degree $2\deg(m)$.
 This means we may assume $\deg(q) \leq d$.
 We construct a linear system $A x = b$, where the rows of $A$ and $b$ are indexed by the monomials in $3i$ variables of degree at most $2d$, and the columns of $A$ and rows of $x$ by the monomials in $s$ variables up to degree $d$.
 The size of $A$ increases rapidly: for $i=4$ and $d=6$ it has about $2.7$ million rows.
 The matrix is sparse, however, where the maximum number of nonzeros in a row is $3^d$, and although this is exponential in $d$, for $d=6$ this is just $729$.
 We therefore store $A$ in a sparse data structure.
 For $i=4$, the system $Ax = b$ has more rows than columns.
 So we use a least squares approach and solve $A^{\sf T} A x = A^{\sf T} b$ instead.
 The matrix $A$ is in general not of full column rank (in general, $q$ is not unique), which means $A^{\sf T} A$ is singular, so instead we solve the system $(A^{\sf T} A + \varepsilon I) x = A^{\sf T} b$, where $\varepsilon> 0$ is small.
 Because a high precision solver that can work with sparse data structures is not readily available, we implement a simple pivoting, sparse, high precision, Cholesky factorization algorithm.
 We use this to compute the Cholesky factorization $A^{\sf T} A + \varepsilon I = P R^{\sf T} R P^{\sf T}$, where $P$ is a permutation matrix, and retrieve $x$ using backwards substitution.
 Finally, we use the equation relating $p$ and $q$ to verify the correctness of the computed polynomial up to a large number of digits.
 We then use equation \eqref{eqsymmetrizeq} to symmetrize the polynomial $q$.